Concentrated Animal Feeding Operation General Permit

 The permits require groundwater monitoring for all medium and large CAFOs located in areas most vulnerable to nitrate contamination.
 Locate these nitrate priority areas in Washington using the map below.
 Find additional information on our Nitrate in groundwater webpage.

-Animal operations that are seeking coverage under the permit must submit their permit application and manure pollution prevention plan to Ecology for review.
-These materials are also available for public review and comment for 30 days.
-We will list any open comment periods below along with the date comments are due.
-We are specifically interested in comments about whether it is appropriate for the facility to be covered under the permit.
-At the end of the public comment period, we will consider comments and may request changes to the manure pollution prevention plan, before issuing a decision on if the facility will recieve permit coverage.
+Animal operations that are seeking new coverage under the CAFO general permit must submit their permit application and Manure Pollution Prevention Plan to Ecology for review.
+Existing permitted CAFOs with proposed changes to their Manure Pollution Prevention Plan also need to submit these changes to Ecology for review.
+In both situations, these materials are also available for public review and comment for 30 days.
+For new applications, we are specifically interested in comments about whether it is appropriate for the facility to be covered under the permit.
+At the end of the public comment period, we will consider comments and may request changes to the Manure Pollution Prevention Plan or permit application, before issuing a decision.

 How to submit comments